 Federal Stafford Loans

 Independent students enrolled in the University may borrow up to $9,500 for the first year (up to 29 credit hours), $10,500 for the second year (up to 59 credit hours), and $12,500 for the third (up to 89 credit hours) and fourth years.
 Dependent students, under age 24, have lower annual loan limits and may contact their Financial Aid Counselor for details.
 Eligibility is determined through the FAFSA, and certification is based on a student’s expected schedule.
 Information about interest rates, deferments, and qualifications for subsidized or unsubsidized monies is available from the Financial Aid Office.
 The first disbursement will not be made until the student has actually begun the program.
-Loans are certified for an academic year which includes a minimum of 24 credit hours and 45 weeks of instruction.
-When the time for the second disbursement arrives, the student’s schedule is compared to the schedule which was certified, and any adjustments that are necessary will be made.
+Loans are certified for an academic year.
+When the time for the second disbursement arrives, the student’s schedule is compared to the schedule which was originally certified, and any adjustments that are necessary will be made.
 If students schedule breaks (for whatever reasons), then disbursements may be delayed until at least half of the credits for which the loan has been certified have been earned.
-No additional loans may be made at the end of the award period, either, until a student has successfully completed the minimum of 24 credit hours and 45 instructional weeks.
 Students should budget carefully to allow necessary funding for the hours of the loan period.

 Deferments: Repayment of federal loans will begin six months after termination of enrollment.
 AGS deferments are handled by the associate registrar; contact her for questions about individual situations.